acsajjad705/React-Redux-Houseplant-Store/README.md

 Shopping Cart (23 pts): Total items (2), total cost (2), plant details (6), increase (4), decrease (4), delete (2), checkout (1), continue shopping (2)

-📸 Screenshots
-(Add screenshots of landing page, product listing, and cart page here for clarity.)

 📜 License
 This project is for educational purposes only.
 Feel free to fork and adapt for learning.